marybeshaw/skill-building-program/badges-in-development/html/_micro_storage.md

 ------

 - You have demonstrated the basic foundational knowledge in HTML5 Storage.
-- You should have some experience using HTML5 Audio and Video Elements, with Track or WebVTT captions for video.
-You should also have some experience using the HTML5 Camera API.
+- You should have some experience using HTML5 Web Storage such as localStorage, sessionStorage, IndexedDB, and File and FileReader API's.

 Intro